Recognising, Anticipating, and Mitigating LLM Pollution of Online Behavioural Research

 Beyond prevention, researchers can also take steps to identify LLM involvement after the fact.
 Honeypot questions, such as inserting white or inaccessible text, can detect whether a participant’s browser is scraping the entire page, as many LLM agents do.
 These traps exploit the tendency of automated tools to process all on-screen content indiscriminately, including elements that human users cannot see (see Appendix \ref{sec:appendix-bot-trap} for examples).
+They can be combined with specific prompt injection techniques, such as jailbreaking or prompt leaking (\citealt{hohnellm}; see Appendix \ref{sec:appendix-bot-trap} for examples and discussion).
 Recording behavioural data like typing speed, mouse movement, and tab switching can also flag suspicious patterns.
 While helpful, these signals can be mimicked by more advanced agents.
 Researchers may choose to run AI-generated text detectors on open-ended responses.
 These tools, such as \href{https://gptzero.me/}{GPTZero} or \href{http://undetectable.ai/}{Undetectable AI}, can provide estimates of LLM involvement, but they often lack transparency and may quickly become outdated as models evolve.

 Mitigating human reactivity effects that come to bear in LLM Spillover poses a distinct challenge, as interventions themselves can influence participant expectations.
 Simply informing participants that bot detection tools are in use may discourage casual or opportunistic reliance on LLMs, and explicit reminders that responses should reflect their own judgment can reduce mild or exploratory use.
 However, these interventions can also backfire by drawing attention to LLM presence and researcher scrutiny.
-In doing so, they may heighten participants’ self-consciousness or suspicions about other participants' LLM usage, fueling the very demand effects and signalling behaviours they aim to prevent.
+In doing so, they may heighten participants’ self-consciousness or suspicions about other participants' LLM usage, fuelling the very demand effects and signalling behaviours they aim to prevent.
 In this way, strategies designed to reduce LLM Mediation and LLM Delegation may inadvertently exacerbate the LLM Spillover loop.
 To counteract this risk, mitigation must go beyond technical safeguards and reinforce shared norms around fairness, effort, and genuine participation.
 Establishing these norms may be crucial for re-anchoring expectations and sustaining the long-term integrity of online research.